Grilled Piri Piri Chicken

 Have you ever dated someone that you always enjoyed their company but never really committed to?
-Well this pretty much explains my relationship with Piri Piri.
+Well, this pretty much explains my relationship with Piri Piri.
 I’ve had it on many occasions, and it’s always been an enjoyable experience, but unlike jerk, I’ve never been all in with it.
 By all in I mean having multiple bottles of both homemade and commercially made ones at varying levels of heat intensities.
 For comparison Jerk gets more run than ketchup in my house whereas Piri Piri has been more like BBQ sauce; there are some I like, but buy or make on an as needed basis.

 Piri Piri sauce originated from African and Portugese cultures.
 It’s grounded in the native African Birds-eye chili, and different versions are popular in Portugal and African countries like Angola, Namibia, Mozambique and South Africa.
 It’s serious business in South Africa where passions run deep like BBQ in Texas.
 Portugese colonizers imported the chiles back to Portugal which is home to more of a milder chili oil vs. the spicy blended sauce prevalent in African countries.

 One of my goals for 2018 was to be more committed to piri piri in the form of developing a go to piri piri chicken recipe as well as a base sauce with a few different variations.
 So far I’m off to a good start.
 At the beginning of the year during a trip to Porto, Portugal for my birthday I had a chance to explore some of the best Portugese piri piri chicken options.
-My favorite was at a small, quant spot called Casa Vasco near the coast.
+My favorite was at a small, quaint spot called Casa Vasco near the coast.
 It’s a spot frequented by locals so you know its good, but make sure to make a reservation if you’re headed that way.
 Their piri piri chicken is near perfect.
 The skin is extra crispy and when you bite into the juicy flesh explodes in your mouth.
 The chicken is well seasoned with a dry mix and it’s served with a spicy chili oil.
 Though I’m a big fan of this grilled piri piri chicken style, the recipe in this post is more in the African tradition.
 The chicken is basted in a spicy sauce.
 I went for high heat profile, so I left all seeds in, but feel free to remove the seeds if you prefer a milder version.

-So about the sauce though…
+So about the piri piri sauce recipe though…

-I created a Piri Piri sauce that is spicy, tangy, and garlicky.
+I created a Piri Piri sauce recipe that is spicy, tangy, and garlicky.
 My starting point was my favorite Roasted Red Pepper Sauce.
 If you’ve made the recipe before, you’ll notice some of the similarities.
 I adopted it to feature the bird’s-eye chiles and paused up the tanginess.
 I’m a garlic dude and since I went high heat, I chose to skew the sauce high on the garlic scale to balance against the heat, but feel free to dial it down if that’s not your thing.
 Bird’s-eye chilis are hot, but not habanero hot, so you don’t get that burn right up front.
 The heat comes on the back end so you can actually enjoy the flavor of the chicken.
 It’s also easy to balance things out to get a full flavored sauce that is also light and fresh.
 These latter qualities are achieved through the lemon juice and fresh herbs.

 Meal Planning Tips